TheBlueDotGame/The-Accountant/docs/docs.md

 ## type [AwaitedTransactionRequest](<https://github.com/bartossh/The-Accountant/blob/main/server/routes.go#L126-L131>)

 AwaitedTransactionRequest is a request to get awaited transactions for given address.
-Request contains of Address for which Awaited Transacttions are requested, Data in binary format, Hash of Data ad Signature of the Data to prove that entity doing the request is an Address owner.
+Request contains of Address for which Awaited Transactions are requested, Data in binary format, Hash of Data and Signature of the Data to prove that entity doing the request is an Address owner.

 ```go
 type AwaitedTransactionRequest struct {